iqbal-arif/Codecademy/Full_Stack_Engineer/Concepts/Color Theory/color.wheel.md

 Color contrast plays a major role in design as well.
 Colors opposite of each other on the color wheel tend to have a higher contrast.
 Colors that fall next to each other have a lower contrast to one another.

 When applying color to your designs, it’s vital to ensure contrast levels provide clarity to the users for the elements on your page.

+7. Color Schemes

+Now that you’ve learned some basic color theory, let’s explore how you can select and apply color to your designs.

+As a designer, it’s vital to understand how properly harmonizing colors will enable you to create elegant and usable designs.
+The color wheel comes in handy when deciding which colors might fit with one another, and using it can allow you to create a variety of color schemes.

+Color schemes (or color palettes) are the result of pairing two or more colors together.
+The colors you select can make or break your design, however, knowing your options will put you in a better place to determine what is best for moving forward.

+When deciding which colors to use in your design, there are four different color schemes to consider:

+    1. Monochromatic
+    2. Complementary
+    3. Analogous
+    4. Triadic

+Each of these can work to your advantage depending on how you want your designs to display.